 Jennifer Scappettone is a poet, translator, and scholar devoted to the cross-contamination of these practices as modes of inquiry, on the page and off.
-Her poetics encompass trans- and semilinguistic forms of making such as ripping, salvage, pixelating, filming, embodied performance, soundscape production, and choral recitation, often in relation to documentary projects.
-She is currently working on the second book of a diptych scoring the environmental, health, and affective impacts of transnational extraction and trash economies.
+As a poet she embraces trans- and semilinguistic forms of making such as collage, video, book arts, embodied performance, and choral soundscape production, often in relation to documentary projects.
+She is currently working on the second book of a diptych scoring the environmental, health, and affective impacts of transnational mining and waste economies.
 She teaches courses on poetry, book arts and cross-media writing, experimental translation, documentary and social practice, architecture and urbanism, ecopoetics and environmental humanities.

 Work with Students